Adaptive multilevel subset simulation with selective refinement: Adaptive Subset Simulation and Selective Refinement

 The main idea is to define a sequence of nested failure sets that contain the target failure set $F$, as in~\eqref{nested_events}.
 This is accomplished using a sequence of intermediate failure thresholds

 That way, each intermediate failure set is defined as

 The failure set $F$ and some intermediate failure sets that contain it are illustrated in Fig.~\ref{fig:classical_subset} via level curves of $G(\omega)$.
-As stated in \eqref{subset_prod}, the rare event probability $\Pr(F)$ can be expressed as product of conditional probabilities, i.e., $\Pr(F) = \prod_{j=1}^K\Pr(F_j|F_{j-1})$, where each $\Pr(F_j|F_{j-1})$ is by construction larger than $\Pr(F)$ -- significantly so if $K$ is sufficiently large.
+As stated in \eqref{subset_prod}, the rare event probability $\Pr(F)$ can be expressed as product of conditional probabilities, i.e., $\Pr(F) = \prod_{j=1}^K\Pr(F_j|F_{j-1})$, where each $\Pr(F_j|F_{j-1})$ is by construction larger than $\Pr(F)$ and thus less rare -- significantly so, if $K$ is sufficiently large and the $y_j$ are chosen appropriately.

 To estimate $\Pr(F)$ from the product of conditional probabilities we need to compute

 where $\pi_{j-1}$ is the pdf of $G$ conditioned on the event $G\le y_{j-1}$, i.e.~

 The standard MC estimator for the integral in \eqref{eq:cond_prob} is given by